 Many parents intuitively understand how sleep deprivation slows or inhibits their mental processes, reduces their ability to stay calm when confronted with negative stimuli, and interferes with their ability to manage their emotions.
 One study by Anderson and Platten (2011) showed that sleep deprived participants responded more quickly to negative stimuli.
-Another study by Gujar and colleagues (2011) found that when sleep-deprived research participants who did not nap were shown others’ emotional expressions, they had increased reactivity to them.
-When they did nap (and especially when they got REM sleep), their increased reactivity was reversed.
+Another study by Gujar and colleagues (2011) found that when sleep-deprived research participants were shown others’ emotional expressions, they had increased reactivity to them.
+When they napped (and especially when they got REM sleep), their increased reactivity was reversed.
 It’s clear that sleep is an important contributor to calm and peaceful parenting.

 However, research speaks to another important result of the "zombie effect": being tired can interfere with parents’ ability to express joy (both verbally and nonverbally).

 Here are some surprising effects of sleep deprivation, and why they matter so much to parents:

 When Tired, Your Face Has a Harder Time Forming Happy Expressions

 Minkel and colleagues (2011) found that sleep deprived research participants were significantly less facially expressive.
 Although tired participants had trouble expressing both sadness and happiness, they had the hardest time forming happy facial expressions.

 When Tired, Your Voice Has Less Positive Affect